Delhi pollution: Restrictions on all petrol, diesel vehicles lifted as air quality improves

 Under Stage I and Stage II, construction and demolition project sites and industrial units that have been served specific closure orders on account of violations or non-compliance with various norms will remain closed.

-The authority had imposed Stage IV restriction under the Graded Response Action Plan on November 4, before rolling it back to Stage III on November 18.
+The authority had imposed Stage IV restrictions under the Graded Response Action Plan on November 4, before rolling it back to Stage III on November 18.

 Also read: Why closing schools does not protect children from air pollution